Table of Contents Show

 9. Capulin Volcano National Monument

-From 130 miles to the northeast of Santa Fe in the faraway corner of New Mexico, this New Mexico National Park has been declared the national monument of New Mexico to celebrate the 1000 feet dormant Capulin Volcano.
+From 130 miles to the northeast of Santa Fe in the faraway corner of New Mexico, this has been declared the national monument of New Mexico to celebrate the 1000 feet dormant Capulin Volcano.

 Almost 60,000 years ago after the cinders cooled down and lava flows stopped, eventually they solidified to form a 1000 feet cinder cone that rose tall from the surrounding ashes.
-Although this place was home to mammoths and bison thousands of years ago, now it is inhabited by wild turkey, mule deer and black bear.
+Although this place was home to mammoths and bison thousands of years ago, now it is inhabited by wild turkeys, mule deer, and black bears.

 10. Petroglyph National Monument